-Subsequent to the quarter close, on July 3, 2018, the Corporation announced that the U.S. Forest Service ("USFS") had provided its quarterly update to the anticipated permitting schedule for Midas Gold's Stibnite Gold Project ("Project").
-The

-USFS, in cooperation with the six other federal, state and local agencies responsible for the permitting schedule, now anticipates issuing a draft Environmental Impact Statement ("EIS") for public comment in February 2019, with a Final EIS and Draft Record of Decision ("ROD") by October 2019.
+On July 3, 2018, the Corporation announced that the U.S. Forest Service ("USFS") had provided its quarterly update to the anticipated permitting schedule for Midas Gold's Stibnite Gold Project ("Project").
+The USFS, in cooperation with the six other federal, state and local agencies responsible for the permitting schedule, anticipated issuing a draft Environmental Impact Statement ("EIS") for public comment in February 2019, with a Final EIS and Draft Record of Decision ("ROD") by October 2019.
 This would allow for an approved Final ROD in March 2020.
-This updated schedule accommodates the review and analysis of a considerable amount of additional information requested by the agencies and provided by Midas Gold in the past several months, and the integration of consultations required by other agencies to meet their regulatory obligations.
+Subsequent to the end of the quarter, on October 1, 2018, the Corporation announced that the USFS had provided its subsequent quarterly update to the anticipated permitting schedule for the Project.
+In that update, the USFS anticipated issuing a draft EIS for public comment in May 2019, with a Final EIS and Draft ROD in February 2020, followed by an approved Final ROD in May 2020.
+This updated schedule accommodates the review and analysis of a considerable amount of additional information requested by the agencies and provided by Midas Gold during the quarter, and the integration of consultations required by other agencies to meet their regulatory obligations.
+The USFS will continue to issue quarterly updates to the anticipated schedule as the process advances.

-Also subsequent to the end of the quarter, on August 8, 2018, the Corporation announced that it has appointed Brad Doores to its Board of Directors, replacing Michael Bogert, who has stepped down from the Board in a planned transition to working more closely with the Company on permitting-related matters.
+On August 9, 2018, the Corporation announced that it has appointed Brad Doores to its Board of Directors, replacing Michael

+Bogert, who stepped down from the Board at the same time in a planned transition to working more closely with the Company on permitting-related matters.
+On August 30, 2018, it was announced that Michael Bogert had been appointed General Counsel for Midas Gold Idaho, Inc., Midas Gold's wholly owned subsidiary leading the regulatory process for the Project.